kane7890/kane7890.github.io/_posts/2019-08-23-rails_restful_routing_and_keeping_stuff_straight.markdown

 These actions can be used not just for entering, editing and displaying records in a database but for implementing a system for logins and logouts.
 A user login could be implemented by authenticating for login information and then  using the New and Create Action to create a new Session.
 (One common way would be to set a user_id key in the Session hash, where the presence of the user_id key would indicate that the user with that user_id is logged in).
 The logout would be implemented by the Destroy action and clearing the session.
 I used a Session controller to implement logins and logouts in such a way.

 In summary, Rails routing allows the developer to implement a web app with editing, reading, creating, updating and deleting from a database, as well as other routing in a fairly simple straightforward manner.
+I used the New and Create Actions to create users in the Users Controller, and also to log in users for the Sessions Controller.
+I used the Show in the User Controller to display user information.
+I used the New Action also to create new purchases for the user in the Purchases Controller, and used the Index Action to display all purchases for a given user (as well as all purchases for all of the users).